-The Unitdrop-down menu at the top of the page allows you to select a switch from a switch stack using that switch's Unit ID.
-The Port drop-down menu allows you to select a port from that switch.
+The Unit drop-down menu at the top of the page allows users to select a line card from a switch stack using that line card's Unit ID.
+The Port drop-down menu allows users to select a port from that line card.
 This is the port that will be transmitting packets.

-The Unit drop-down menu under the Setup Forwarding ports heading allows you to select a switch from a switch stack using that switch's Unit ID.
-The Forward Port click boxes allow you to select which of the ports on the selected switch will be able to forward packets.
+The Unit drop-down menu under the Setup Forwarding ports heading allows users to select a line card from the chassis using that line card's Unit ID.
+The Forward Port click boxes allow users to select which of the ports on the selected line card will be able to forward packets.
 These ports will be allowed to receive packets from the port specified above.